Upper bounds for critical probabilities in Bernoulli Percolation models: The Dynamical Couplings

 Now, observe that the image of $x$ is contained in the open cluster of the origin $\mathcal{C}^b_0$ of $\Z^{3}$.
 Since $x$ is injective, $|\cup_n I_n| \leq |\mathcal{C}^b_0|$.
 Also, note that $\cup_{n} I_n$ has the same law as $\mathcal{C}^{\mathbf{T}}_0$, where $\mathcal{C}^{\mathbf{T}}_0$ is the open cluster of the origin in $\mathbf{T}$ with parameters $p_1, p_2,p_3$.
 Therefore,

 and the proof of Proposition \ref{prop:triangular} follows. \end{proof}

-To conclude this section, we construct two couplings that will be used to prove Item 3 of Theorem \ref{theo:bondO}, along with its site version, which will be used in the proofs of Item 3 of Theorem \ref{theo:siteNO} and Item 2 of Theorem \ref{theo:siteO}.
-These couplings are reminiscent of the coupling in \cite{GSS} and give an upper bound for the critical probability for any percolation model in $\Z^{d+1}$ as a function of the corresponding critical probability in $\Z^d$.
-Since our goal is to obtain better upper bounds, we need to improve the coupling.
+The content of the next two propositions are devoted to construct two couplings that will be used to prove of Theorem~\ref{theo:bondO}, Theorem~\ref{theo:siteNO} and Theorem~\ref{theo:siteO}.
+The exploration methods in these couplings are reminiscent of the coupling in \cite{GSS} (where edges are split) and give an upper bound for the critical probability for any percolation model in $\Z^{d+1}$ as a function of the corresponding critical probability in $\Z^d$.